hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

      Example: `concat(aws_instance.db.*.tags.Name, aws_instance.web.*.tags.Name)`

   * `distinct(list)` - Removes duplicate items from a list.
-Keeps the first occurrence of each element, and removes subsequent occurences.
+Keeps the first occurrence of each element, and removes subsequent occurrences.
 This function is only valid for flat lists.
 Example: `distinct(var.usernames)`

   * `element(list, index)` - Returns a single element from a list